Canada seems to have had a difficult time deciding on whether the

 page.
 We would love to hear from you!

 - the Trent-Severn Waterway.
 The scenic Trent-Severn

-Waterway allows boaters to easily travel through the heart of this historic waterway
+Waterway allows boaters to easily travel through the heart of this

 And boaters aren't the only ones enjoying this fine